wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Because your event listener is listening for the items to be updated and then will do the respective work, mirroring them to the page and updating.

-The last thing we need to do is handle the checking and unchecking of the data.
+The last thing we need to do is handle the checking and un-checking of the data.

 If we have 3 items and 2 were checked, that information should persist when we refresh the page.